sungsoo/sungsoo.github.io/_posts/2013-12-26-concurrent-bug-patterns.md

 At run time,  the `sleep()` duration is randomly changed to manifest the bug.

 ### Conclusion
-This paper categorizes a taxonomy of concurrent bug patterns.
+This article categorizes a taxonomy of concurrent bug patterns.
 And shows testing techniques can be enhanced and developed using the bug taxonomy.